-The Happy Clams, a collection of "hasn't beens" from Mudville, California, are on the forefront of San Francisco's Eastbay Un-Pop Movement.
+The Happy Clams, a collection of "hasn't beens" from Mudville, California (an area along the east bay ), are on the forefront of San Francisco's Eastbay Un-Pop Movement.
 The Clams will remain standard bearers of the movement as long as their music remains unpopular.
 As they are still beneath the notice of critics, it's likely that they will continue to fly the Un-Pop banner.
 This means that you, if you are a fan, are an Un-Popper by association. .

 After the demise of Poor Impulse Control in 1997 Rawbird Leigh and Paul Pot joined forces with Gail Todd (bass player for Gail and the Fudgepackers and former DJ at KALX in Berkeley) to form the Happy Clams.
 They played a couple of years of gigs at parties, most notably a couple at the Temple Room of an Aleister Crowley group in Oakland and the very last Meadow Muffin in 2000.
 Unpopularity was rule.
 Playing a gig in San Jose they were asked if they knew any songs that people in the bar might know.
 Paul Pot said, "We know an Elvis song."